toddaustin07/edgebridge/README.md

 ## Installation

 Download the Python script or Windows executable file to a folder on your computer.
-You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots
+You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots.
 ### Configuration file
 If you want to change the default **port number** of the server (8088), you can do so by creating a configuration file which will be read when the server is started.
 This config file can also be used to provide your **SmartThings Bearer Token** if you plan to do any SmartThings API calls.
 The format of the file is as follows: